axch/pattern-case/README.md

 clauses are simpler so I describe them first.

 If the clause is an arrow clause, both expressions in the clause are evaluated.
-The first is expected to return a matcher procedure, as [below](#matcher-procedures), and the second is expected to return a procedure.
+The first is expected to return a
+[matcher procedure](#matcher-procedures), and the second is expected to return a procedure.
 The matcher procedure is then called on the object being matched against, the procedure returned by the receiver form, and a nullary procedure that, if invoked, will continue matching later clauses.
-The effect is that if the object matches the matcher, the `case*` form will reduce to a call to the receiver with the match data as defined by the matcher; otherwise evaluation will continue.
+The effect is that if the object matches the matcher, the `case*` form will reduce to a call to the receiver with the destructuring results as defined by the matcher; otherwise `case*` will try the next clause.

 If the clause is a pattern clause, the behavior depends on the pattern.
 If the pattern is a variable, it will automatically match,